athapa2626/Netflix-Ratings-Analysis/README.md

 # Netflix Ratings Analysis

-A data analysis project exploring Netflix content ratings using R, combining Netflix catalog data with TMDB movie metadata.
+Investigating whether Netflix's rapid content expansion came at the cost of audience quality, using IMDb ratings merged with Netflix catalog data.

 ---